 - Have its own categories, theme and products.
 A microstore is an extension of your store.
 Anything that will go in the microstore will first need to be created in the back panel of your admin console.
 Any specific category containing that product will have to be selected.

 Default theme layouts do not support Microstore specific information.
 If you want to modify the theme to display Microstore specific information click here to read about Microstore merge codes and conditional merge codes. ( Note: Theme modification / repair is not covered by free technical support, for detail on what is covered under technical support click here)

 - When using Microstores, it affects the browsers cookies.
 When a customer goes to a Microstore, it attaches a cookie into their system that brings the customer back to the Microstore whenever they visit the website again.

 - If you have a specific user that you only want to view a specific store, you will need to set it up so that this user will not be able to view all stores.
-You can make this change by navigating to People>Users>Edit the [Microstore] Account>
+You can make this change by navigating to Settings > Users > Edit the User [Microstore] Account >

 Scroll to the bottom and uncheck the "User can access all stores" box and save.